 - The SCDHEC publishes environmental quality data in its annual report, Healthy People Living in Healthy Communities, to inform and educate the general public, State legislature, and State congressional delegation as to the status of our progress to date and important issues.
-This effort to increase the general awareness of the citizens of the State to the mission, programs, and achievements of the SCDHEC and to help them better understand environmental issues should be expanded through other activities that facilitate interaction between citizens and SCDHEC representatives. - The Bureau of Water has a stable program to provide education in connection with nonpoint source pollution and drinking water issues.
-We also have a well-established partnership program, Champions of the Environment, for youth.
-With staff changes and diminished 319 funding, we are evaluating the continuation of our Water Watch Program. - The Bureau of Water has an excellent Internet web site to facilitate information exchange and to provide public participation in the regulatory process.
+This effort to increase the general awareness of the citizens of the State to the mission, programs, and achievements of the SCDHEC and to help them better understand environmental issues should be expanded through other activities that facilitate interaction between citizens and SCDHEC representatives. - The Bureau of Water has a stable Outreach program to provide education in connection with nonpoint source pollution and drinking water issues.
+The mission of the bureau Outreach program is to support the goal of high quality drinkable, fishable, and swimmable waters through the development, implementation and evaluation of quality and timely Outreach programs, resources and services.
+These programs and services include communication strategies consultation, grant awards for youth environmental projects, resource development and implementation, and targeted outreach activities addressing current water issues.

+- The Bureau of Water has an excellent Internet web site to facilitate information exchange and to provide public participation in the regulatory process.
 We continue to provide speakers to address issues of interest to the public and have participated in developing an education curriculum for primary and secondary schools. - In addition to public education on water quality issues, we also recognize the need to provide public forums for participation in water quality management planning and TMDL development. - The SCDHEC continues to expand and upgrade its computer and electronic capabilities, including implementation of the new STORET database system.
 We are also using a LIMS (Laboratory Information Management System) to input data from the lab into STORET.
 There are numerous areas where electronic management and processing of data and tracking systems would relieve valuable manpower for other activities and allow a more effective use of available resources.
-EPA support for better utility of STORET is essential and we are concerned about EPA's moving away from STORET.
-We also see a need for modernizing the Permit Compliance data system.
+The SCDHEC is anticipating the move to the ICIS data system.